By Mark Kenyon

 Why do you plant food plots?

 I was introduced to this concept of influencing deer bedding through food plots first by Jeff Sturgis.
-Jeff is a renowned whitetail habitat consultant and the author of the books Whitetail Success By Design and Food Plot Success By Design.
-The latter, Food Plot Success By Design, is just being released this week and it’s within these pages that I found some very interesting information on this topic.
+Jeff is a renowned whitetail habitat consultant and the author of the books Whitetail Success By Design, Food Plot Success By Design and Mature Buck Success By Design.
+The latter, Food Plot Success By Design, is just being released this week (when this article was originally published) and it’s within these pages that I found some very interesting information on this topic.

 Because doe family groups relate to food sources in predictable ways, Jeff has found that you can also influence the bedding areas of does by where you place food plots.
 The benefit of influencing doe bedding areas is that you then are influencing where bucks bed and where bucks cruise during the rut.
 By understanding these core areas better, you ultimately will have a better idea of how to hunt come fall.